Templier/desktopx/Plugins/DXSystemEx/Docs/Readme.txt

 Version 1.0 Build 204: First released version

 *******************************************************************************************************
-** Licence
+** License
 *******************************************************************************************************
   Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met:
     1. Redistributions of source code must retain the above copyright notice, this list of conditions and the following disclaimer.
     2. Redistributions in binary form must reproduce the above copyright notice, this list of conditions and the following disclaimer in the documentation and/or other materials provided with the distribution.
     3. The name of the author may not be used to endorse or promote products derived from this software without specific prior written permission.

   THIS SOFTWARE IS PROVIDED BY THE COPYRIGHT HOLDERS AND CONTRIBUTORS "AS IS" AND ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF